word (ex. nubivagant), language (ex. Portuguese), topic (ex. love),

 Yes indeed!
 I love submissions.
 Send them right here.
 Please do read the submission guidelines, since they’re very helpful for me.

 How long does it take you to post submissions?

 Eons.
 Geological eons.
 Okay, not quite that long, but I definitely don’t suggest that you hold your breath.
 I apologize—this doesn’t mean that I don’t appreciate your submissions!

 What kind of submissions do you take?

 Basically anything.
 Any language, part of speech, or length.
 I prefer single words, though short (short) phrases are alright too.
 I do, however, reserve the right to accept or not accept any submission.
 This blog posts a very specific sort of word that is really only defined in my mind.
 I’ll only post words that I think are “strange and lovely”.
-If your word doesn’t appear, I’m sorry to say that I probably thought it didn’t fit the feel of the blog.
+If your word doesn’t appear, I’m afraid to say that I probably thought it didn’t fit the feel of the blog.

 Can you add _____ (etymology/research/links/pronunciation/origin/other info) to the image or the caption?

 No. I don’t like clutter and the posts are crowded enough as it is; I won’t be adding anything else for now, and probably forever.

 What exactly is the title of your blog?
 Sometimes there’s a hyphen and sometimes there isn’t?
 Sometimes you capitalize it?
 I’m confused??